 Most importantly, National Red Lists can be used to assist nations and regions in measuring progress towards the 2020 Aichi Targets of the Convention on Biological Diversity (CBD) by:

 Developed appropriately, National Red Lists have the potential to provide information to measure progress towards 13 of the 20 Aichi Targets.
-To date, over 100 countries and regions have developed National and Regional Red Lists.
+To date, over 26 regions (encompassing multiple countries), 113 countries and 45 sub-national entities have developed Red Lists.
 Historically these documents have been scattered in university libraries, government buildings and environment ministries throughout the world meaning that they cannot reach their potential for use, sharing and learning.
 Likewise, the many people working on them around the world have had little opportunity for exchange of knowledge and experience.

 The National Red List project aims to change this for the better by leading the development of an active global network of countries and individuals working on National Red Lists.
 Through this centralised online hub, we aim to enable Red Listers around the world to learn from each other’s experiences in both conducting Red Lists and in using them for conservation planning and priority setting.
 This site contains local, national and regional Red Lists from around the world as well as any resulting conservation Action Plans.
 We aim to bring existing National Red List information together to promote and publicise the importance and relevance of the information within them, and enable further development, use and analysis of these important conservation tools.